Social change begins with individual acts of courage.

 First Friday Campaigns

 When 10% of a community promotes the First Friday campaign it’s enough for others to notice.
-This simply sparks a conversation and validates victims and survivors without saying a word.
-The goal is to create protective environments by showing support for survivors and promote positive social norms of empathy, respect, consent, quality, safety, etc.
+The goal is to create protective environments by showing support for survivors and promote positive social norms of empathy, respect, and consent.

 EMPATHY: #GoPurple in October to kick off Domestic Violence Awareness Month